PnS2018/wgw/README.md

 ## How to run this project locally
 First install all the packages in the requirements.txt file on your local machine or venv.
-After that you have to add the folders `data`, `model` and `utils` to your Source Root.
+After that you have to add the project folder to your Source Root.
 In PyCharm: Left Click on Folder -> Mark Directory as -> Source Root.

 All global configurations are handled in the `config.yml` file found at the root.
 Our data set can be found in the `data` folder, where we have separate folders for testing and training data.